Safeguarding

 A pupil writes a reflection and presses submit

 The reflection is saved immediately, 24/7.
-From here, two completely separate things happen — they never interfere with each other.
+From here, two completely separate things happen.
+They never interfere with each other.

 Track A · Feedback (teacher-controlled)